learn-academy-2024-alpha/rails-full-stack-sarah-full-stack/README.md

 ### Edit

-- controller
-- route
+- controller - active record query to find one herb by params
+- route - get request, added an alias, required param for edit
-- view
+- view - c/p from the new form, minor text changes
+- link from edit to index
+- link from show to edit that specific herb

 ### Update